dvob/go-project-usage/README.md

 ## How does it work?
 To find the projects and obtain the start count the follwing steps are preformed:
-1. Call https://pkg.go.dev/<PROJECT>?tab=importedby to figure out which projects import the project we are looking.
+1. Call https://api.godoc.org/importers/<PROJECT> to figure out which projects import the project we are looking for.
 2. Call the Github GraphQL API https://api.github.com/graphql to obtain the star and fork count

-We use the GraphQL API that we can obtain the star count for many projects with only one API call.
+We use the GraphQL API that we can obtain the star count for many projects with a single API call.
 If we would use the REST API we would hit the rate limit of Github quite fast.

 ## Github
 ### Links